 £1.3m diabetes data study to spot signs of linked health problems

-A major research initiative was launched on 23 January 2017 that will use cutting edge data analysis techniques to better understand the health complications that are experienced by people with diabetes: February 2017
+February 2017: This major research initiative will use cutting edge data analysis techniques to better understand the health complications that are experienced by people with diabetes.

 Around 4 million people in the UK are living with diabetes, a lifelong health condition that occurs when the body is unable to regulate levels of sugar in the blood.
 In some people, it can lead to further health problems including heart disease, stroke and blindness.
 Estimates indicate the NHS spends around £14 billion each year treating the disease and its complications.
 Not all people with diabetes experience complications and the ability to identify those most at risk is currently limited.